telerik/xaml-docs/controls/radvirtualgrid/features/custom-dataprovider.md

 * __OnHeaderValueNeeded__: The method that is called when the __HeaderValueNeeded__ event is raised.

-* __DistinctValuesLoading__: Occurs when the grid column distinct values is about to be loaded.
+* __DistinctValuesLoading__: Occurs when the grid column distinct values are about to be loaded.

 * __FilterOperatorsLoading__: The method is invoked when the __FilterOperators__ for a given column are being loaded.